 Results can take up to 12 months, as it takes time for the collagen to affect the skin.
 The advantage is that the skin doesn’t slough off the way it does with a chemical peel.

 Vitamin C. Vitamin C is anti-inflammatory and helps your body make collagen.
 This can help with better skin healing, reduce inflammation, and prevent redness or depigmentation.

 Sunscreen.
-Acne meditations and some treatments like laser and acids can make your skin more prone to sun damage.
+Acne medications and some treatments like lasers and acids can make your skin more prone to sun damage.
 You should wear sunscreen to prevent more redness, irritation, and pigmentation.